France men's national basketball team: Tony Parker joins the team (2001)

 After the 2000 Olympics, French phenom Tony Parker was selected by the San Antonio Spurs in the 2001 NBA draft.
 However, at the EuroBasket 2001, without Antoine Rigaudeau, who surprisingly decided to retire from the national team, the 19-year-old Parker alone was not enough as France failed to repeat their outstanding performance attained at the 2000 Olympic Games.
 France lost in the quarter-finals to Germany 77–81 and finished in 6th place overall.
 During this time, most of France's players cleared their spots for a new generation of players, which were available in abundance as the France Junior national team had won the 2000 junior championship.

 Setback despite abundance of talent (2003)

-At the EuroBasket 2003, France competed with an immensely talented squad, which included NBA players Tony Parker, Jérôme Moïso and Tariq Abdul-Wahad.
-As well as future pro Boris Diaw, and European standouts Laurent Foirest, Cyril Julian and Florent Piétrus.
-But despite competing with one of the most promising rosters ever, France lost in the semi-finals against Lithuania, then went on to lose a close battle in the bronze medal match to Italy 67–69.
+At the EuroBasket 2003, France competed with NBA players Tony Parker, Jérôme Moïso, and Tariq Abdul-Wahad, future pro Boris Diaw, and European standouts Laurent Foirest, Cyril Julian, and Florent Piétrus.
+France ended up losing in the semi-finals against Lithuania before going on to lose a close game in the bronze medal match against Italy 67–69.